-As architects, we have turned opera houses into brewpubs, liquor stores into studios, and sad, dark kitchens into sunny, sleek and modern ones.
+As architects with a focus on adaptive reuse design, we have turned opera houses into brewpubs, liquor stores into studios, and sad, dark kitchens into sunny, sleek and modern ones.
 We’ve made stairs out of shipping crates and benches out of bowling alleys.

 We strive to minimize our impact on the environment by practicing adaptive reuse whenever possible—saving not only the “good bones” of buildings and homes, but often the organs, sinew and fascia, too!
 This philosophy of transformation, connection and treading lightly is the heart and soul of what we do here at moss.
 Cool window frames?
 Funky tile?
 We’ll take it; and what’s more, we’ll build with it.

 Adaptive reuse is when you go to a gallery opening in Brooklyn…at a former Walkman factory.

 Adaptive reuse is when you look for an awesome Airbnb for vacation… and it’s inside a shipping container.

 Adaptive reuse design is…whenever you give an existing building, home or venue a new purpose.
 Or maintain the same purpose, but while preserving, rebuilding, enhancing or maintaining some or all elements of the building.

 When we restored that old, crumbly pool with the gorgeous ceiling at The Lawrence House—that was adaptive reuse.
 And when we moved our first studio into a former transformer station back in 2008—that was adaptive reuse, too.

 It’s basically every episode of Weekend Update with Stefon!
 And while it does make good fodder for a little playfulness (like this vintage toilet room turned sandwich shop in Victoria), adaptive reuse is actually an approach to sustainable architecture that retains personality, pays homage to history, and reduces landfill-bound waste.